CS-271/CS-271.github.io/index.md

 ### Diversity and Inclusion
 I will work to create a learning environment in our class that is inclusive and respectful of diversity: gender, sexuality, disability, age, socioeconomic status, ethnicity, race, culture, etc.
 I ask that you engage in discussion with care and empathy for the other members in the classroom.
+Treat others how you would like to be treated.
 Aim to disagree without becoming disagreeable.
 If something was said in class that made you feel uncomfortable, please talk to me about it.

 ### Accommodations for students with disabilities